Rapid Spanning Tree Configuration

 RSTP(1): Fa0/14 is now root port

-SW2 thought it was the root bridge because it received a superior BPDU on its fa0/14 interface.
-It changes its fa0/14 interface to the root port.
+SW2 thought it was the root bridge, so it set its Fa0/14 port as designated.
+However, it received a superior BPDU on this interface.
+Thus, it no longer considers itself as the root bridge and changes the role of Fa0/14 to the root port.
 The fa0/16 interface on SW2 will now go into sync mod:

 SW2# RSTP(1): syncing port Fa0/16